dmitreiro/system-backup/README.md

 ## :gear: Setup

-:warning: **Warning**: before you proceed, make sure your Linux OS uses `systemd` as a service manager.
+:warning: **Warning**: before you proceed, make sure your Linux OS uses `systemd` as a service manager and you have `rsync` installed in your system.

 Open terminal, change your current working directory to the location where you want the cloned directory and then clone this repository to your local machine